antoinekrull/cute-whales/README.md

 The Seaborn library (sns) is used to create a scatter plot with a linear fit for the relationship between 'Month' and 'Correlation coefficient'.
 The x-axis represents the 'Month', and the y-axis represents the 'Correlation coefficient'.

 The resulting visualization provides a quick overview of how the correlation coefficients vary across different months and regions.
 Negative values indicate a negative correlation, while positive values indicate a positive correlation.
 The strength of the correlation is determined by the magnitude of the coefficient.

+### Future work
+For futire work there are several posibilities for the pipeline.
+We can add more types of weather data in order to answer the second question.
+In addition to temaerature data, we can add windspeed-data with a threshold for extreme wind, or precipitation data with a threshold for extreme precipitation, etc. We also have the possibility to add death numbers for more regions than just Paris and Berlin.
+At the same time we can also add the temperature-column for the regions added by cleaning the datasett differently.